kahunacohen/trackit/README.md

 # trackit
 `trackit` is a cross-platform, light-weight CLI (command-line-interface) personal finance tracking tool.
-It's meant for power-users (programmer types) who prefer working on the command-line over GUIs and prefer to avoid network traffic and/or handing over financial data.
+It's meant for power-users (programmer types) who prefer working on the command-line over GUIs and prefer to avoid network traffic when managing personal financial data.

-Its main method of ingesting transaction records is by parsing and importing CSV files downloaded from your bank accounts into an embedded, file-based [sqlite](https://sqlite.org/) database.
-It also allows you to manually manage transactions if need be.
+Its main method of ingesting transaction records is by parsing and importing CSV files downloaded from your bank accounts into an embedded, file-based [sqlite](https://sqlite.org/) database, but it also allows you to manually manage transactions if need be.

 ## Features